-If you’re as picky about pancakes like I am (or breakfast foods in general), then trust me when I say that this puffy oven pancake is going to be a real treat.
+If you’re as picky about pancakes like I am (or breakfast foods in general), then trust me when I say that this Dutch baby pancake is going to be a real treat.

 I tend to think that “traditional” pancakes can be a bit heavy, especially if you like to have fun and pile on the toppings (cause, well, I totally do).
 It’s hard to find the perfect balance between fruit, cream, and baked goodness.
 A little too much of any of these and it all becomes a huge mess on your plate.